-Pop-up Globe founder, CEO and artistic director Dr Miles Gregory believes Shakespeare’s work performed in the space it is written for is a completely unique and transformative experience.
+Pop-up Globe Founder and Artistic Director Dr Miles Gregory believes Shakespeare’s work performed in the space it is written for is a completely unique and transformative experience.

 “Our audiences are blown away by the immersive experience of seeing Shakespeare performed in the space for which it was written.
 The relationship between actor and audience, the spectacular space itself, together with the power of Shakespeare’s incredible work, means attending plays at Pop-up Globe is totally different from anything you’ve seen before,” says Gregory.